vohai2003/hdp_data_tutorials/tutorials/hdp/intro-to-machine-learning-with-apache-spark-and-apache-zeppelin/tutorial.md

 - [Hortonworks Apache Spark Docs](https://docs.hortonworks.com/HDPDocuments/HDP3/HDP-3.0.0/spark-overview/content/analyzing_data_with_apache_spark.html)
 - [Hortonworks Apache Zeppelin Docs](https://docs.hortonworks.com/HDPDocuments/HDP3/HDP-3.0.0/zeppelin-overview/content/overview.html)

-## Appendix A Installing Anaconda on the Hortonworks Data Platform Sandbox
+## Appendix A: Installing Anaconda on the Hortonworks Data Platform Sandbox

 In this section you will learn to install Anaconda on your HDP sandbox.
 Anaconda is an open source distribution of Python and R which contains over 200 packages for Machine Learning and Data Science applications; additionally, Anaconda includes [Conda](https://conda.io/docs/), a platform agnostic package and environment management application.
 The Anaconda distribution contains [Pandas](https://pandas.pydata.org/) and all of its dependencies, Pandas is used on this tutorial to help visualize the output of the model you have trained.

 ### Appendix Prerequisites

-- Successfully imported and completed the [Zeppelin Notebook](#import-the-zeppelin-notebook) for this tutorial
+- Successfully imported and completed the [Introduction to Machine Learning with Spark Zeppelin Notebook](#import-the-zeppelin-notebook) for this tutorial

 ### Installing Pandas

 1\.
-Navigate to sandbox-hdp.hortonworks.com:4200 to launch [Shell in a Box](https://hortonworks.com/tutorial/learning-the-ropes-of-the-hortonworks-sandbox/#shell-web-client-method).
+Navigate to sandbox-hdp.hortonworks.com:4200 to launch [Shell-in-a-Box](https://hortonworks.com/tutorial/learning-the-ropes-of-the-hortonworks-sandbox/#shell-web-client-method).

 > NOTE: The default **username/password** is **root/hadoop**.